CodeMonitoring/CodeMonitoring/Packages/Application/CodeMonitoring.Framework/Documentation/Processes/Importing.rst

 To ease integration of new importers, we can provide the following:

-A trait providing the priority, with property and getter.
+A **trait** providing the priority, with property and getter.
 The package can attach it to parser *and* importer and configure priority via :file:`Objects.yaml`.

-Also provide Eel for detecting whether file can be parsed or imported?
+Also provide **Eel** for detecting whether file can be parsed or imported?
 Provide some language like ``lineXContains("string")``, ``lineXStartsWith("string")``, or ``fileNameMatches("string")``, stuff like that.

+Use different **Backends** attachable to Importer?
+Things like "mail", "log", "db", ...

+Also provide some **Events**, either via AOP or Signal Slots.
+Enabling developers to register things like an email if a specified conditions occurs, e.g. more then x vulnerabilities against CGL.